cncf/landscapeapp/README.md

 Tips for common issues with images:

-- If you get an error with the image that it has a PNG embeded, you will need to work with a graphic artist to rebuild the logo.
+- If you get an error with the image that it has a PNG embeded, you will need to find a different SVG that doesn't include a PNG or work with a graphic artist to rebuild the logo.
 - If the SVG has a 'text' element tag within it, you will get an error.
 You can use Inkscape to convert the text tag to a glyph ( select the text, then Ctrl+K (path combine), then Ctrl+J (dynamic offset) ) or [CloudConvert](https://cloudconvert.com) ( click the wrench icon and then checkbox 'Convert text to path' ).
-- If you get an error about the size being too large, use [svg-autocrop](https://github.com/cncf/svg-autocrop) on the image to automatically fix it.
+Or there are [directions](https://github.com/cncf/landscape#proper-svgs) for fixing in Illustrator.

 ## New Entries